Skip to Topics in this Article

 Broken Images

-Click this option in the Links sub-menu on the left-hand side of the page to view the list of images that have broken links.
+Click this option in the Links sub-menu on the left side of the page to view the list of images that have broken links.

 The location of the Broken Images option on the left menu, under Links.